Do you like to read?

 Hi, I’m Linda Rey, and I write books for teens and tweens.
 Writing a bio is about as awkward as having to write a “What I Did Last Summer” report ,the first day back in school, but here goes.

-I live in Orange County, CA with my husband and a dog named Dude.
+I live in Orange County, CA, not too far from Disneyland.
 My favorite color is green, but blue is a close second.
 I’d rather eat potato chips than ice cream, but give me a donut and I’ll be your friend for life.
-I’m a grandma to five grandchildren, but I’m a cool grandma who has a Harley Davidson motorcycle and a tattoo on my wrist that says Believe.
+I’m a grandma to six grandchildren, but I’m a cool grandma with a tattoo on my wrist that says "Believe."
 My favorite books as a child were The Secret Garden, Charlotte’s Web, and anything by Judy Blume.
 My new favorites are all the books in The Hunger Games series, Wonder, and The Fault in Our Stars.
 If I can be remembered for just one thing after I’m gone, I hope it’s that people thought I was nice.